artgenexyz/webflow-nft-components/README.md

 This widget allows minting NFTs on your website.

 To start, you need an Ethereum NFT contract.
-[Contact us to deploy it using Buildship](https://buildship.xyz), or test with an [example contract](https://github.com/buildship-dev/webflow-nft-components#example-for-testing).
+[Create it via Buildship app](https://app.buildship.xyz), or test with an [example contract](https://github.com/buildship-dev/webflow-nft-components#example-for-testing).

 **MetaverseNFT** contract by [buildship.xyz](https://buildship.xyz) is used by **40+** collections with **1000ETH+** in total volume.
 It features **40% lower** mint gas fees, costs **~100$ in gas to deploy**, bullet-proof security and extensions like presale lists, mint passes, etc.